 The inaugural round of the EDI Seed Fund saw 21 applications received, requesting funds totalling more than four times the value of the £10,000 Seed Fund.

 The assessment panel endeavoured to allocate the Seed Fund as equitably as possible.
 In a few cases, the panel was able to identify alternative sources of funding for projects that could not be supported from the Seed Fund.

 Successful applications were due to be completed by the end of July 2020, however due to COVID-19 most projects were disrupted.

 The following applications for the inaugural 2019-20 Seed Fund were successful:

 Dr Sunday Popo-Ola and Professor Sara Rankin will run workshops for school students who are under-represented at Imperial.

 Dr Wayne Mitchell will take a group of Imperial students to the Reach Society Careers Conferences, which targets black students wishing to go to university.

 Mr Kitan Oyeleke and the Society will expand their mentoring programme for under-privileged, high-achieving black students from local schools.

-Imperial Wall of BAME, MixedRaceFaces, and Black People of Imperial
+Shifting the Lens, MixedRaceFaces, and Black People of Imperial

 These three projects will work on diversifying the physical and digital portraiture at Imperial.
 You can now explore the Shifting the Lens series.